 By Deborah Goonan, Independent American Communities

 This is an update on Brannon Hill, among the worst condo associations in the US.
-While DeKalb County (Georgia) is still trying to figure out how to clean up what’s left of the community, and where to relocate its remaining residents, the place continues to fall apart.
+While DeKalb County (Georgia) is still trying to figure out how to clean up what’s left of the community, and where to relocate its remaining residents, the place continues to fall apart, with massive sinkholes opening up in the parking log.

 Massive sinkhole swallows up parking lot at blighted condo complex